RyanSecrest/cpp-csv-file-parsing/README.md

-## The purpose of this project is to teach people how to parse csv files in c++.
+## How to Remove White-space and Quotations While Parsing CSV Files in C++
 ### A common issue when importing data from csv files into your projects is that the csv file itself can be poorly formatted.
 You will learn how to combat these issues.
 Used Visual Studio 2019